wtchen/datatools-ui/docs/user/managing-users.md

 ## User Permissions

 The Data Tools suite uses a system of user permissions to regulate access to various functions within the application.

+### Admin users
-Two types of administrator-level users exist:
+Three types of administrator-level users exist:

 - **Application-level administrator**: has full access to the Data Tools suite, including access to all projects and feed sources, the ability to create new projects, and the ability to create and manage users.
 - **Organization-level administrator**: has full access to all projects and feed sources for an organization. **Note:** this user type is only for users of non-enterprise implementations (i.e., https://gtfs.conveyal.com).
 - **Project-level administrator**: has full access to a single project, including all project-level permissions.
 Is not able to create new projects or administer users.

+### Non-admin users
-For non-administrative users, permissions may be assigned on an individual basis.
-A non-administrative user's permissions can also be set to only apply to particular feeds within a project (note that all users have read-only access to all feeds by default).
+For non-administrative users, permissions may be assigned on an individual basis by choosing `Custom`.
+A non-administrative user's permissions can also be set to only apply to particular feeds within a project.
+All users with project access have read-only access to all project feeds by default.

+#### User permissions examples
+1. A user may need edit privileges to only one feed source.
+In this case, the `Edit GTFS feeds` and the specific feed (e.g., Agency X) would be checked.
+2. Agencies may wish to grant access to users that can view basic reporting info, but should not have the ability to modify or manage anything in the application.
+Here, `Custom` should be selected, but no other permissions or feeds should be checked.

 ## Managing Users